Centers

 Immunization and fusion

-The CTAD has IACUC approval for the generation of hybridomas in mice, hamster and rat.
+The CTAD has IACUC approval for the generation of hybridomas in mice.
 Immunization protocols are selected according to the target immunogen and intended use of the antibody by the investigator.
 After fusion of B cells to an appropriate immortalized cell line, clones are selected and grown in semi-solid media.
 Clones are picked and transferred to 96 well plates for screening and expansion of cells.

 Screening